Welcome back to the “You, Me, and ADHD” virtual discussion group —based on my first book, Is It You, Me, or Adult A.D.D.?

-Here, Taylor shares her insights about Chapter 10, the third chapter in the book’s section that examines poorly managed ADHD’s effect on the loved ones.
+Here, Taylor shares her insights about Chapter 10.
+It’s the third chapter in the book’s section that examines poorly managed ADHD’s effect on the loved ones.
 This was the first in-depth examination of this topic anywhere.
+Still is the most in-depth and informed.

 This chapter describes what I call the ADHD Relationship Roller Coaster’s Third Plunge.
 It’s where you breakdown—from exhaustion.
 Or where you breakthrough—to clarity.